ESSENTIALS OF DIAGNOSIS

 In acute cases of a contained rupture, the hematocrit may be normal, since there has been no opportunity for hemodilution.

 Patients with aneurysms may also have such cardiopulmonary diseases as coronary artery disease, carotid disease, kidney impairment, and emphysema, which are typically seen in elderly men who smoke.
-Preoperative testing may indicate the presence of these comorbid conditions, which increase the risk of ...
+Preoperative testing may indicate the presence of ...